Akshatm1011/-project-/index.md

 </center>
 # Enhancing NanoGPT: Squentropy Loss and Hyperparameter Tuning!

-## Can optimizing the squentropy loss function and adjusting pertinent hyperparameters improve baseline NanoGPT performance?
+## Can we improve NanoGPT performance via optimizing the squentropy loss function and tuning relevant hyperparameters?

 **Introduction**